- About SPD

 - Conduct closure of cases upon achieving sustainable service outcomes for clients

-- Identify the changing trends/needs of the employment landscape pertaining to the people with disabilities and co-ordinate community resources to enhance their employability
+- Identify the changing trends/needs of the employment landscape pertaining to persons with disabilities and co-ordinate community resources to enhance their employability

-- Network with relevant referral agencies and stakeholders serving people with disabilities and be part of the outreach efforts
+- Network with relevant referral agencies and stakeholders serving persons with disabilities and be part of the outreach efforts

-- Plan, develop and implement curriculum, psycho-educational training and group work for people with disabilities and/or their caregivers
+- Plan, develop and implement curriculum, psycho-educational training and group work for PWDs and/or their caregivers

 - Evaluate effectiveness of the training or group work interventions